samarthraizada/media-analytics-retail/README.md

 ### 🧴 The Product

-A leading consumer packaged goods (CPG) brand is launching a new version of its laundry detergent pods, designed specifically for active lifestyles—targeting gym-goers, athletes, and busy families.
+A leading consumer packaged goods (CPG) brand is launching a new version of its laundry detergent pods, designed specifically for active lifestyles: targeting gym-goers, athletes, and busy families.

 Customers do not purchase this product directly from the brand's website.
 Instead, they click “Find a Retailer” and are redirected to third-party platforms like Amazon, Walmart, or Target to complete the transaction.
 This means the brand has **no direct visibility into the checkout process or end purchase behavior.**